Training in public hospital settings

 Clinical research opportunities with two dedicated foundations

-Fellows on the inpatient service will gain extensive experience in a broad range of acute nephrological issues and interventions, including renal replacement therapies (e.g., CRRT, conventional hemodialysis, slow low-efficiency dialysis, and peritoneal dialysis).
-Fellows will also gain experience in therapeutic apheresis and exchange transfusion procedures, and will, under direct supervision, perform all necessary procedures including central line placement for dialysis catheters and ultrasound-guided kidney biopsy.
+Fellows on inpatient services gain extensive experience in a broad range of kidney conditions and interventions, including kidney replacement therapies (e.g., continuous kidney replacement therapies (CKRT), conventional hemodialysis, slow low-efficiency dialysis, and peritoneal dialysis).
+In addition, fellows receive hands-on training in therapeutic apheresis and exchange transfusion procedures.
+Fellows have the opportunity to perform central line placement for dialysis catheters (with backup support from our ICU and ED colleagues when needed) and ultrasound-guided kidney biopsy (both native and transplant).

 About Our Curriculum